Latest Nimitz-Class Carrier Upgrades Boost Naval Strength

 Specifications and Capabilities

-Nimitz-class carriers are among the largest warships ever built.
-They measure approximately 1,092 feet in length and displace nearly 100,000 tons.
+Nimitz-class carriers are among the largest warships ever built – approximately 1,092 feet in length, displacing nearly 100,000 tons.
 Each carrier can support around 90 aircraft, including fighters, helicopters, and unmanned aerial vehicles.

 Significant Deployments and Missions